 PAGE

-Prospectus Summary 1
+Prospectus Summary 1 9 14 17 17 18 19 20

-Risk Factors 9

-The Company 14

-Use of Proceeds 17

-Dividend Policy 17

-Capitalization 18

-Dilution 19

-Selected Financial Data 20

-Management's Discussion and Analysis

-of Financial Condition and Results

-of Operations 23
+of Financial Condition and Results of Operations 23 45 53 58 62 63 66 68 70 74 74 74 F-1

-Business 45

-Management 53

-Certain Transactions 58

-Principal Stockholders 62

-Description of Capital Stock 63

-Shares Eligible for Future Sale 66

-Certain United States Federal Tax

-Consequences to Non-U.S. Holders 68

-Underwriting 70

-Legal Matters 74

-Experts 74

-Additional Information 74

-Index to Financial Statements F-1

-UNTIL 1998 (25 DAYS AFTER THE DATE OF THIS PROSPECTUS), ALL DEALERS EFFECTING TRANSACTIONS IN THE COMMON STOCK, WHETHER OR NOT PARTICIPATING IN THIS DISTRIBUTION, MAY BE REQUIRED TO DELIVER A PROSPECTUS.
+UNTIL FEBRUARY 20, 1998 (25 DAYS AFTER THE DATE OF THIS PROSPECTUS), ALL DEALERS EFFECTING TRANSACTIONS IN THE COMMON STOCK, WHETHER OR NOT PARTICIPATING IN THIS DISTRIBUTION, MAY BE REQUIRED TO DELIVER A PROSPECTUS.
 THIS DELIVERY REQUIREMENT IS IN ADDITION TO THE OBLIGATION OF DEALERS TO DELIVER A PROSPECTUS WHEN ACTING AS UNDERWRITERS AND WITH RESPECT TO THEIR UNSOLD ALLOTMENTS OR SUBSCRIPTIONS.